Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 <img src="{{site.url}}/assets/headers/2026-02-glenn.png" width="1024">

-This conversation explores experiences in music journalism during the 1970s-80s, focusing on work with New Musical Express (NME) and the development of Scotland's music scene during the punk and post-punk era.

-I speak with a former NME writer Glenn Gibson (aka, my da) about his experiences breaking into music journalism, the evolution of music publications, and various other bits and pieces.
+In this post, I chat with a former New Musical Express (NME) writer Glenn Gibson (aka, my da) about his experiences breaking into music journalism in the 1970s-80s, the evolution of music publications, the development of Scotland's music scene during the punk and post-punk era, and various other bits and pieces.

 <!--more-->